 It's the question we get asked everyday: "Hey, I need a wetsuit, what have you got that would be good for me?"
 Great question, but to get the ideal answer you need to ask yourself: What, Where, When & How?

 What activities are you doing?
 Where are you doing it?
 What is the water temperature?
 When are you doing it: summer or winter?
 How much do you feel the cold?
 What coverage do you need?
-Because wetsuits are designed for specific water temperatures and water-sport activities, it's important to know these factors first.

 what water temperatures are you in?